-Here at Adaptive, we are currently preparing information and guidance for each of our customers with regards to ensuring their Drupal websites are compliant with the GDPR and that any changes/additions required to their websites are in place by the deadline of 25th May 2018.
+Here at Adaptive, we are currently preparing information and guidance with regards to ensuring that our clients' Drupal websites are compliant with the GDPR and that any changes/additions required to their websites are in place by the deadline of 25th May 2018.

 For some websites, this may simply be a case of ensuring that a clear data protection policy is visible on the website and is signposted from any key areas of the website where data is collected from users, such as contact forms, newsletter signups and other online forms.

 For websites that collect and use visitor data in a more complex way, further provision may be needed on the website to ensure you remain compliant.
 Other key changes within the GDPR include the need to ensure any marketing opt ins on forms specifically require the user to tick to agree to communications - no more ticking to opt out, or having opt-in boxes which are pre-ticked.